 Colonisation, once enacted, cannot be undone.
 Some ruptures remain.
 But we can make new justices.
 We can cultivate alternative ways of relating to ourselves, to each other, to history, and to the environment… what I think of as sweet medicines: life-affirming practices of knowing, drawn from the past, from where we are, and from elsewhere.

-My work here in Studio Styles is to produce these sweet medicines for social healing.
+My work here in Studio Styles is to produce these sweet medicines for social healing, the process of increasing our capacity to say what is real for us through the gift of relationship and connection with ourselves, our communities, our lineage, and the environment.
 This work is part of a shared labour carried across time by those who have thought, built, and cared before me, and those who will continue after.

-* I am most interested in the “us” shaped by colonial and postcolonial conditions, while recognising that fragmentation is not a universal or dominant experience for all.
-For many, violence, extraction, and precarity are more immediate than questions of knowledge.
-For some, clear hierarchies of knowledge reduce uncertainty, and questioning them can feel destabilising rather than liberatory.
+* ‘Us’ here is societies shaped by colonial and postcolonial conditions, even though I recognise that the state of disconnection/fragmentation is not a universal or dominant experience for all in post-colonial societies.
+For many of ‘us’, violence, extraction, and precarity are more immediate than questions of knowledge.
+For some, clear hierarchies of knowledge are the only sources of stability we can recognise in our lives, and questioning them can feel destabilising rather than liberatory.

-And there are communities with strong, continuous knowledge traditions where knowing remains relational by norm and necessity and for whom this position would be familiar.
-This includes, for example, those who work closely with the land such as farmers and herbalists, craft communities, and certain spiritual traditions where knowledge is felt as embodied and/or ancestral.
+And then, there are communities among us with strong, continuous knowledge traditions where knowing remains relational by norm and necessity, and for whom my position is already a given.
+This includes, for example, those who work closely with land and self, such as farmers and herbalists, even some craft communities, and certain spiritual traditions where knowledge is felt as embodied and/or ancestral, and so they don’t suffer this disconnection/fragmentation as such.

 ☀︎

-I am most interested in those of us whose ways of knowing have been shaped or constrained by dominant systems, and who are seeking more life-affirming and attuned ways of moving through the world, whether because we have been harmed by these systems, or because we sense their limits even while benefiting from them.
+I am most interested in those of ‘us’ whose ways of knowing have been shaped/constrained by coloniality, and who are seeking more life-affirming and attuned ways of moving through the world, whether because we have been harmed by these systems, or because we sense their limits even as we might benefit from them.

 What is at stake is not only individual coherence, but the kinds of worlds we are able to build.
 When people are estranged from their own ways of knowing, they are more easily governed through manipulation, more easily extracted from, and more likely to reproduce systems misaligned with life.
-Recovering and cultivating other ways of knowing is therefore not optional; it is part of making more sustainable, just, and liveable futures possible.
+Recovering and cultivating other ways of knowing is part of making more sustainable, just, and liveable futures possible.